 Last Updated on

+As a mother, it can be quite distressing for you to see your baby crying continuously.
+Not being able to determine the cause can make you feel helpless.
+Your little one may cry for a number of reasons, one of them could be stomach pain.
 Stomach pain is a common problem in babies.
-Their digestive systems are still getting used to solid/liquid food, so they may often experience issues like gas, reflux, acidity, diarrhoea, vomiting, and constipation.
+As a baby’s digestive system is still getting used to solid/liquid food, he may often experience issues like gas, reflux, acidity, diarrhoea, vomiting, and constipation.
 Although it is a minor health problem for adults, it can still cause a lot of discomfort to a little baby, and thus, must be adequately taken care of.

 Also Read: Home Remedies for Stomach Pain in Babies

 Common Causes of Stomach Ache in Infants

 If your baby is gassy, he may experience stomach pain.
 Gas troubles usually start when babies are just a couple of weeks old and may last until they are 4 or 5 months old.
 Your little’s one underdeveloped digestive system may make it difficult for him to digest formula milk or any food.
 He may also feel gassy if he swallows too much air.

 If your baby is latched on to your breast incorrectly or if he drinks milk from a bottle being in an incorrect position, he may swallow too much air, which may cause him discomfort.